Website icon Xpert.Digital

 Festo

-Festo offers automation products and services that help reduce CO2 emissions and increase energy efficiency.
+Festo offers products and services for automation that help to reduce CO2 emissions and increase energy efficiency.

 🌱 Optimizing energy costs and reducing CO2 emissions

-Optimizing energy costs and reducing CO2 emissions in cold and deep-freeze storage are important steps towards greater sustainability and environmental protection.
-This requires cooperation from companies, governments and society as a whole.
-With the right technologies and strategies, cold and deep-freeze storage can make a significant contribution to addressing global climate challenges.
-It's time to increase energy efficiency while minimizing our carbon footprint to ensure a sustainable future.
+Optimizing energy costs and reducing CO2 emissions in cold and frozen storage facilities are crucial steps towards greater sustainability and environmental protection.
+This requires collaboration between businesses, governments, and society as a whole.
+With the right technologies and strategies, cold and frozen storage facilities can make a significant contribution to addressing global climate challenges.
+It is time to increase energy efficiency while minimizing our carbon footprint to ensure a sustainable future.

 📣 Similar topics

-• Sustainable refrigerated logistics: CO2 reduction in warehouses ❄️🌱
+• Sustainable cold chain logistics: CO2 reduction in warehouses ❄️🌱

-• Energy efficient solutions for cold and frozen storage 🌡️💡
+• Energy-efficient solutions for refrigerated and deep-freeze storage 🌡️💡

-• Green refrigerated logistics: Sustainable approaches to CO2 minimization 🌍♻️
+• Green cold chain logistics: Sustainable approaches to CO2 minimization 🌍♻️

-• Energy optimization in refrigerated logistics: Lower costs, less CO2 📉🍃
+• Energy optimization in cold chain logistics: Lower costs, less CO2 📉🍃

 • Refrigerants and CO2 emissions: An environmentally friendly future 🔄🌿

-• Automation in cold and deep-freeze warehouses: energy efficiency in real time 🤖🔋
+• Automation in refrigerated and deep-freeze warehouses: Energy efficiency in real time 🤖🔋

-• Renewable energies in warehouses: CO2 reduction through solar energy ☀️🔌
+• Renewable energy in warehouses: CO2 reduction through solar energy ☀️🔌

-• Heat recovery in cooling logistics: Efficient energy utilization 🔥🏭
+• Heat recovery in refrigerated logistics: Efficient energy utilization 🔥🏭

-• Industrial sustainability: examples of success from the storage industry 🏭🌟
+• Industrial sustainability: Success stories from the warehousing industry 🏭🌟

 📊 Frozen food in Germany by product group

 The development of domestic sales of frozen food in Germany between 2010 and 2022 is of particular interest.
-In 2022, domestic sales of frozen meat in Germany reached an impressive total of around 384,191 tons.
-These statistics reflect the dynamic development of this sector in recent years.
+In 2022, domestic sales of frozen meat in Germany reached an impressive total of approximately 384,191 tons.
+This statistic reflects the dynamic growth of this sector in recent years.

-Sales of frozen food in Germany by product group from 2010 to 2022 (in tons) - Image: Xpert.Digital
+Frozen food sales in Germany by product group from 2010 to 2022 (in tons) – Image: Xpert.Digital

-🍽️ Frozen food in Germany: A variety of products for every taste
+🍽️ Frozen food in Germany: A wide variety of products for every taste

-Frozen food is an important part of the German food industry and has a permanent place in consumers' households.
-The range of products ranges from frozen vegetables to pizza and ice cream, and they are widely available in supermarkets, but also in delivery services and out-of-home catering.
+Frozen food is an important part of the German food industry and has a firm place in consumers' households.
+The range of products extends from frozen vegetables and pizza to ice cream, and they are widely available in supermarkets, as well as in delivery services and the food service industry.

-🏭 The German Frozen Institute (dti) and its role in the industry
+🏭 The German Frozen Food Institute (dti) and its role in the industry

-The German Frozen Institute (dti) plays a central role in the industry.
-As the interest group for the German frozen food industry, the dti represents the interests of companies along the entire frozen food chain.
+The German Frozen Food Institute (dti) plays a central role in the industry.
+As the representative body for the German frozen food sector, the dti advocates for the interests of companies along the entire frozen food chain.
 This includes not only the production of frozen products, but also logistics and trade.
-The dti is committed to promoting and further developing the frozen food industry in Germany.
+The dti is committed to promoting and developing the frozen food industry in Germany.

-📈 The product groups in focus: frozen meat, frozen vegetables, pizza and snacks, ice cream
+📈 Product groups in focus: Frozen meat, frozen vegetables, pizza and snacks, ice cream

 In recent years, the frozen food market in Germany has developed positively in terms of sales.
-There are various product groups that influence sales of frozen food in Germany.
+Several product groups influence frozen food sales in Germany.
 Here is some important information about these product groups:

 1. Frozen meat

-As already mentioned, domestic sales of frozen meat reached around 384,191 tons in 2022.
-This shows that frozen meat is still a popular product in German households.
-It is often valued for convenience and longer durability.
+As previously mentioned, domestic sales of frozen meat reached approximately 384,191 tons in 2022.
+This demonstrates that frozen meat remains a popular product in German households, often valued for its convenience and longer shelf life.

 2. Frozen vegetables

 Frozen vegetables are a healthy option for consumers who want to store fresh vegetables for longer.
-It is also a convenient solution for meal preparation.
-Sales of frozen vegetables are also likely to make up a significant proportion of total sales of frozen food in Germany.
+They are also a convenient solution for meal preparation.
+Sales of frozen vegetables likely represent a significant share of total frozen food sales in Germany.

 3. Pizza and snacks

-Frozen pizza and snacks are popular options for quick meals or snacks.
-The variety of flavors and quick preparation have contributed to these products being in high demand in German households.
+Frozen pizzas and snacks are popular options for quick meals or snacks.
+The variety of flavors and quick preparation have contributed to the high demand for these products in German households.

 4. Ice cream

-Ice cream is a classic frozen product and is very popular with young and old.
-Sales of frozen ice cream are also likely to account for a significant share of total sales of frozen food in Germany.
+Ice cream is a classic frozen food product and enjoys great popularity among young and old alike.
+Sales of frozen ice cream likely also account for a significant share of total frozen food sales in Germany.

 🍽️ Frozen food in German food culture

-It is interesting to note that sales of frozen food in Germany are not only limited to the grocery store.
-It also includes delivery services and the take-out market.
-This means that frozen products are served not only in supermarkets, but also in restaurants, takeaways and other food establishments.
-This shows the diverse possible uses of frozen food in German food culture.
+It is interesting to note that the sale of frozen food in Germany is not limited to grocery stores.
+It also includes delivery services and the food service market.
+This means that frozen products are served not only in supermarkets, but also in restaurants, snack bars, and other food service establishments.
+This demonstrates the diverse applications of frozen food in German food culture.

 🚀 Factors driving the increase in frozen food sales

 The increase in frozen food sales can be attributed to various factors.
-This includes:
+These include:

-Frozen foods offer easy and quick meal preparation, which is particularly attractive to people with little time or cooking skills.
+Frozen food offers a simple and quick way to prepare meals, which is particularly attractive for people with little time or cooking skills.

 Longer shelf life

-Frozen products have a longer shelf life than fresh products, which helps reduce food waste.
+Frozen products have a longer shelf life than fresh products, which helps to reduce food waste.

 diversity

-The variety of frozen products available appeals to a wide range of tastes and dietary needs.
+The variety of available frozen products appeals to a wide range of tastes and nutritional needs.

 Health awareness

-Some frozen products, particularly frozen vegetables, are considered a healthier alternative to fresh produce because they retain their nutrients while frozen.
+Some frozen products, especially frozen vegetables, are considered a healthier alternative to fresh products because they retain their nutrients while frozen.

-The trend toward more snacking and home-cooked meals, boosted by the COVID-19 pandemic, may also have boosted frozen food sales.
+The trend towards more snacking and home-prepared meals, which was intensified by the COVID-19 pandemic, may also have boosted sales of frozen food.

-It is also worth mentioning that frozen food in Germany has increasingly focused on quality and variety in recent years.
-This means consumers can find a wide selection of high-quality frozen products to suit their needs and preferences.
+It is also worth noting that frozen food in Germany has increasingly focused on quality and variety in recent years.
+This means that consumers can find a wide selection of high-quality frozen products that meet their needs and preferences.

-Sales of frozen food in Germany grew continuously between 2010 and 2022, with frozen meat, frozen vegetables, pizza, snacks and ice cream being among the most popular product groups.
-This trend is driven by convenience, longer shelf life and variety of products, as well as changes in consumer eating habits.
-The German Frozen Institute plays an important role in promoting and supporting this thriving industry.
+Sales of frozen food in Germany grew steadily between 2010 and 2022, with frozen meat, frozen vegetables, pizza, snacks, and ice cream among the most popular product groups.
+This trend is driven by the convenience, longer shelf life, and variety of these products, as well as changes in consumer eating habits.
+The German Frozen Food Institute plays a key role in promoting and supporting this thriving industry.

 📣 Similar topics